 The facility is limited to the use of school personnel and is not open to customers, friends, or relatives.
 This includes your children.
 Proper childcare should already be in place.
-Food and drinks are permitted in the student lounge only.
+Food and /or Refreshments are permitted only in the student lounge.

-SMOKING - -Students are permitted to smoke in the designated smoking area, which is in the back of the building.
+SMOKING - -Students are permitted to smoke in the designated smoking area, which is at the back of the building.
 Students must be clocked out or with an instructor supervised break time.